pantheon-systems/documentation/source/content/guides/edge-integrations/03-drupal-sdk.md

 - Pantheon Edge Integrations library - a CMS-agnostic PHP library that allows reading, process, and set vary headers to be recognized by Pantheon Advanced Global CDN.

-- A collection of Drupal 8+ modules in the [Smart Content](https://www.drupal.org/project/smart_content) ecosystem that provide Smart Personalization blocks and preview functionality.
+- A collection of Drupal 8+ modules in the [Edge Integrations Drupal SDK](https://github.com/pantheon-systems/edge-integrations-drupal-sdk) ecosystem that provide Smart Personalization blocks and preview functionality.
+Should you decide to forgo using the SDK, installing the [Smart Content CDN module](https://github.com/pantheon-systems/smart_content_cdn) will give you everything you need to get up and running with personalization.

 ## Before You Begin